E-STAT/Pokemon_Analysis_AngelHack_July/README.md

 Objectives:

-* Explore the distribution of pokemons across different types
+* Explore the distribution of Pokemons across different types
 * Uncover attributes of the best set of Pokemon collections
-* Compare pairs of pokemons in preparation for battle
+* Compare pairs of Pokemons in preparation for battle

 ## Thought Process